Top 10 Raw Feeding Rules

 4. Variation is key

 Different protein sources will all provide different ratios of nutrients that our pets fundamentally need.
 Feeding a mix of proteins means your pet will also be stimulated by the different flavours coming from all the different protein sources, making meals even more enjoyable for them.
 Another important benefit of feeding mixed protein diets is to expose your dog to as many different proteins as possible to reduce the chance of them becoming intolerant or sensitive to them.
+Nature's carnivores and scavengers wouldn't be picky about the meat they eat, if a goat is available - they will eat a goat.
+If a chicken is available - they will eat a chicken.
+A varied diet replicates their natural diet.

 5. Don’t forget bone

 As carnivores your pet is designed to digest raw bone matter, it’s in their DNA and it’s a part of who they are.
-Not only that, bones are incredibly beneficial to their mental and physical health as well.
+Not only that, raw bones are incredibly beneficial to their mental and physical health as well.
 Bones are natural sources of calcium, phosphorus, glucosamine and chondroitin; all of which all play a part in maintaining joint and bone health throughout life and providing natural sources of important nutrition for your pet.
 Bones are considered 'nature's toothbrush'; feeding raw bones can help with the prevention and removal of plaque buildup, and promote better dental health.

 6. Balance